-These changes were met with a great amount of support from NES staff members.
-It is important to know that our intentions as a staff are to make our school safer for our students and for ourselves.
-We still warmly and eagerly welcome parental involvement and opportunities to forge strong connections with families.
-Parents will always be welcomed in our school to volunteer or visit.
-Volunteers will continue to be required to have a CORI, sign in, and receive a visitor's badge.
-We honor and respect the need for family involvement in the developing child and in contributing to our safe and caring school community.
+We have implemented the Raptor System.
+The district is using this integrated school safety software to screen visitors, track volunteers, report on drills, respond to emergencies, and reunite families.
+Visitors and Volunteers will bring a drivers license or passport to be scanned through the Raptor device and then receive a badge.
+We honor and respect the need for family involvement in the developing child and in contributing to our safe and caring school community, therefore we encourage family participation through sharing and volunteering.
 Responsive Classroom fosters and supports independence in school and the classroom.
 We encourage more independence and responsibility in our school community; we know our students can do it!